AidanHawthorne/Qtile_Config/README.md

 - Spicetify for nice spotify
 - Conky for shortcuts quick reference
 - Micro as a text editor
-- Rofi as a launcher
+- Rofi as a launcher (dmenu as a secondary if you want)
 - Pywal which will set background and automatically adjust colours (bundled with pywalfox for firefox colours)
 - Ranger for file management
 - Arandr for simple monitor organization